 “You mean the Witch Queen?”

 “Witch Mother,” Hailey placed her hand on his head.
-“You must’ve got bonked in the head really hard.”
+“You got hit on the head pretty hard.”

-Jake shrugged, “Mom had me tested a few years back.
-I’m mildly dyslexic.”
+Jake shrugs.
+“Mom had me tested years back.
+I’m a little dyslexic.”

-Jake smiled and grabbed her by the shoulder and pulled her close enough to kiss.
-“Have I told you that I really, really like you?
+He smiles and grabs her by the shoulder and pulls her close enough to kiss.
+“Have I told you I really, really like you?
 Like a heck of a lot?”

 “I mean, you’re spending more time with her than with me.”